-Here at Cymbiosis we provide a range of speaker cables from a variety of companies including Chord Company, Naim, Linn and QED.
-Finding the perfect speaker cable to match your system is critical to its overall performance, turning a good system into a truly great one.
+Here at Cymbiosis we provide a range of loudspeaker cables from a variety of companies including Chord Company, Naim, Kudos, Linn and QED.
+Finding the perfect loudspeaker cable to match your system is critical to its overall performance, turning a good system into a truly great one.

-Due to each individual’s needs, most of our speaker cables are custom-made, taking into account length, termination and single, bi-wire or even tri-wire configuration.
+Due to each individual’s needs, most of our loudspeaker cables are custom-made, taking into account length, termination and single, bi-wire or even tri-wire configuration.
 For the Chord Sarum Reference range please visit the Chord Sarum page.